davidmalawey/openLab/invent.md

 * ![image for sander jig](img/invent_jig1.jpg)

 **Invention Path**
 A couple of images to portray the design cycles - modules will continue to be released, such as joints which support broader structures which make up repeatable designs for functional contraptions.
+The true invention path takes on much more detail but we're keeping this page slim for folks to gain a sense of the goals.

 * ![image for publishing ovpensource](img/invent_publish1.jpg)
 * ![image for our path to build](img/invent_pathway1.jpg)
 * ![image for path to build placeholder](img/invent_pathway2.jpg)